fmvaldezg/ceiba_zones/README.md

 This repository contains data and files to build an interactive webmap allowing users to enter a street address and identify whether the location is inside the benefits zone.

+## Primary Purpose
+The application is a **zone checker tool for Philadelphia** that allows users to search for addresses and determine which geographic zones they fall within.

 ### Files

 - data